Topi Sorsakoski

 Pekka Erkki Juhani Tammilehto (27 October 1952 – 13 August 2011), better known by his stage name Topi Sorsakoski, was a Finnish singer.
 His father was Finnish tango singer Yrjö Johannes "Tapio" Tammilehto.

 Career

-Sorsakoski started his career together with his brother, Antti, who had played in various bands together with Juice Leskinen, in the Kalle Kiwes Blues Band.
+Sorsakoski started his career in the Kalle Kiwes Blues Band together with his brother, Antti, who later played in various bands together with Juice Leskinen.
 Some of Sorsakoski's cousins are also musicians: Seppo Tammilehto, who played in Alwari Tuohitorvi and later had a solo career; and Juhani Tammela, who has played old dancehall music in his quintet in the 1960s.
 Next Sorsakoski worked as the guitarist in the band The Boys.

 In the 1980s, he started performing together with the band Agents, also singing songs earlier performed by Olavi Virta.
 Sorsakoski later had a solo career and also worked with the band Kulkukoirat.
-He returned to for a time to the Agents beginning in May 2007.
+He returned for a time to the Agents beginning in May 2007.

 Death

 Sorsakoski died on Saturday, 13 August 2011 at Seinäjoki Central Hospital.
 He was 58 years old and had suffered from lung cancer.